skx/yal/PRIMITIVES.md

   * Trig. function.
 * `sort`
   * Sort the given list.
+* `specials`
+  * Return the list of built-in special-forms, implemented in golang.
 * `split`
   * Split the given string, by the specified character.
 * `sprintf`